 Exams and Grading: There will be three exams.
 Exams will be comprised of multiple choice questions.
 The first two exams will each have 50 questions, the final will have 70 questions.
 Twenty questions on the final will be "cumulative", the other 50 will address material covered after the second exam.
 Grades will be based on a 90-80-70-60%, A-B-C-D scale (yes there are plusses for Bs, Cs and Ds).
 The denominator to calculate your percent correct will be the highest point total obtained in the class, not necessarily the total number of questions on the exams.
 Thus, if at the end of the semester the highest scoring student obtained 160 points out of the possible 170, that high score (160) will serve as the denominator to calculate the percent correct for the rest of the class.
 So for example, if you obtained a total of 145 points and the highes point total obtained by someone was 160, your percent correct would be 145/160, or 90.6%, and you would receive an A. No makeup exams are available without prior approval and/or a letter from your dean explicitly verifying an illness or other significant reason for having missed an exam.
+If you do have a valid excuse and miss an exam, that exam will be made up during the reading period at the end of the semester.
 Finally, there is no extra-credit available at the end of the semester